Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 > [!CAUTION]
 > DO NOT share these files to anyone, nor put it on a public repository as it will cause security risks to your account.

+### Testing environment

+1. Navigate to `config.json`
+2. Visit this [spreadsheet](https://docs.google.com/spreadsheets/d/1UT_GerjzJCv7Bu_MnEMHZUr533mF3xe0W0rMiUlHnq4/edit#gid=0), which have been formatted exactly like the spreadsheet used by chairs.
+3. Paste the URL of the sheet into the key `sheets_url`'s value.
+4. Change `register_column`, `speech_column`, `amendment_column`, and `poi_column` value to G, H, I, J, respectively.
+5. Save the file, and run the app.
+6. If there is a Google sign-in prompt, please sign in using the @bisvietnam.com account.

 ## App architecture and mechanisms